 The users and roles defined in your domain can be synchronized with the users and groups defined for the TIBCO Enterprise Message Service server.
 Both users and their passwords become known to the server after synchronization.

-If a user or group in the server has the same name as a user or group in your domain, the user or group name in the server is overwritten.
-The \$admin group and admin user are not changed.
+The synchronization removes all existing Enterprise Message Service users and groups except the admin user and group.
+The admin user and admin group are not changed.